-Sign up online for a 60-minute demonstration period at swissnex SF.
+Sign up online for a free 60-minute trial at swissnex SF.
 Training is included and no prior experience is required.

 swissnex San Francisco connects people and ideas from Switzerland and the San Francisco Bay Area to foster exchange in research, education, innovation, and the arts. swissnex San Francisco inspires collaboration across disciplines, industry, and borders, hosting universities, startups, corporates, artists, and designers.